igormq/class-registry/docs/advanced_topics.rst

 .. code-block:: python

-   from abc import abstractmethod from class_registry import AutoRegister, ClassRegistry from six import with_metaclass
+   from abc import abstractmethod from klass_registry import AutoRegister, ClassRegistry from six import with_metaclass

    pokedex = ClassRegistry('element')